 Flooding and landslides caused by monsoon rains and the tail end of Cyclone Komen since last month killed 103 people and affected nearly 1.3 million people in Myanmar, a senior government official said on Thursday.

 The flooding caused deaths and dislocation in ten of Myanmar's divisions and states, said officials from the Ministry of Social Welfare Relief and Resettlement.

-People in Magwe and Sitgaing Divisions are still unable to return to their homes.
-Those two divisions in Western Myanmar as well adjacent Chin and Rakhine States, have been under a state of emergency since July 16, the officials said.
+People in Magway and Sagaing regions are still unable to return to their homes.
+Those two divisions in western Myanmar as well adjacent Chin and Rakhine States, have been under a state of emergency since July 16, the officials said.

 "103 people were killed and 1,280,000 have been affected," Win Shwe, director of the Ministry of Social Welfare Relief and Resettlement, told RFA's Myanmar Service.

 "State and division officials submitted lists of dead and affected people as daily reports, and we made a summary."
 Win Shwe added.

 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) said earlier this week that vast crop land was damaged and farmers needed seeds and equipment.